One of Susan's passions is cooking and creating new recipes for family and friends.

 What to Serve Coleslaw With

 I make coleslaw about every two weeks.
-It is great to serve with ham, fish n' chips, and it goes great on hot dogs or sausages in a bun.
+It is great to serve with ham, and fish n' chips, and it goes great on hot dogs or sausages in a bun.
 Serve it as a side salad with hamburgers.
 My husband likes it on sub sandwiches that I make him for lunch.

 There are so many wonderful dishes you can make with this veggie.
 Here are just a few of the many dishes and ways you can add it to your diet.